Code4PuertoRico/yatse/README.md

 1. It's built using [Next.js](https://nextjs.org/), which is a [React.js](https://reactjs.org) framework.
 2. It uses [Tailwind.css](https://tailwindcss.com/), which is a CSS framework.
 3. Its search is powered by [Lunr.js](https://lunrjs.com/), this is a search engine similar in functionality to Solr but in the browser.
+4. There's a [config.js](config.js).
+Please use this for global configurations, such as where you are storing your images.

 ## Adding your text data